How to treat swollen eyelids?

 Finding the right remedy for swollen eyelids depends on the underlying cause.
 Consult your ophthalmologist and you’ll be prescribed remedies and medication such as eye drops.

-If you know that your swollen ideas are caused by allergies then antihistamine eye drops and oral allergy medication helps it recover.
-You can also use lubricating artificial tears to help you cease down the symptoms.
+If you know that your swollen eyes are caused by allergies then antihistamine eye drops and oral allergy medication helps it recover.
+You can also use lubricating artificial tears to helpyou get rid of the symptoms.
 Don’t forget to consult your ophthalmologist.
 If the swollen eyelid causes are allergic then you’ll be advised with mild steroid drops to handle severe reactions that are out of control.

 For eye conditions like conjunctivitis or ocular herpes, treatment would be with the use of antiviral or anti-inflammatory eye drops such as ointment or antibiotics.
-Or if the cause of your swollen eyelids is associated with photophobia then use of photochromic lenses help better to reduce the light sensitivity.
-Don’t wear contact lenses while you have swollen eyelids, take them out and let your eyelid cure.
+Or if the cause of your swollen eyelids is associated with photophobia then the use of photochromic lenses helps to reduce the light sensitivity better.
+Don’t wear contact lenses while you have swollen eyelids.

 If swollen eyelids are only a minor case then switch to home remedies.
 First, begin with avoiding face contact with your hands.
-Don’t rub your eyes for a longer time and be aggressive as it only contributes towards increasing the magnitude of the swollen eyelid condition.
-Press a cool compress over your eyes to reduce the swelling and wash your face often with cold water by closing the lids.
+Don’t rub your eyes for a longer time as it only contributes towards increasing the magnitude of the swollen eyelid condition.
+Press a cool compress over your eyes to reduce the swelling and wash your face often with cold water.

-Try these helpful tips to get the swollen eyelid treatment fast recovery.
-However, if you don’t notice any change or the condition worsen with time then consult your ophthalmologist immediately.
+Try these helpful tips to get a quicker recovery from swollen eyelids.
+However, if you don’t notice any change or the condition worsens with time then consult your ophthalmologist immediately.

 Any swollen eyelid prevention tips?

-Go after cosmetics that are hypoallergenic and fragrance-free - Makeup that is hypoallergenic and free of fragrance help to get rid of allergic flare-ups.
-Do a patch up test before buying anything new to check the reaction.
-Apply the product on the inside of your wrist and rule out based on the reaction created by the product.
+Go after cosmetics that are hypoallergenic and fragrance-free.
+Makeup that is hypoallergenic and free of fragrance helps to get rid of allergic flare-ups.
+Do a patch-up test before buying anything new to check the reaction.
+Apply the product on the inside of your wrist and rule it out based on the reaction created by the product.

 Wear glasses - Who says you can wear eyeglasses only if you have a prescription?
-Wearing non-prescription glasses helps in preventing swollen eyes as well (apart from being a great style choice).
-Since exposure to dust, pollen etc. is a major cause of swollen eyes, wearing glasses - especially big ones - can prevent that.
+Wearing non-prescription glasses helps prevent swollen eyes as well (apart from being a great style choice).
+Since exposure to dust, pollen etc. is a major cause of swollen eyes, wearing glasses - especially oversized ones - can prevent that.
 If contact lenses are causing irritation in your eyes, prescription glasses are a great alternative.

 Get checked for Allergies - If you are someone who experiences an allergic reaction quite often then get checked.
 Testing can help avoid some specific allergens and help reduce exposure.